-From Trados to Nine Systems: And Now for Something Completely Different?M&A Today and VC Spotlight
+From Trados to Nine Systems: And Now for Something Completely Different?By: Scott R. Bleier

 The default business judgment standard of review under Delaware law creates a strong presumption in favor of the actions of the directors of a corporation and provides broad latitude to boards of directors in their oversight of a corporation’s business.
 Under this deferential standard, a court will not review the decisions of directors who performed their duties in good faith, with care and in a manner that they reasonably believed to be in the best interests of the corporation.
 However, in situations where a majority of a board of directors is self-interested in approving a transaction on behalf of a corporation, a court will instead closely scrutinize the directors’ behavior and require the directors to affirmatively prove that the approved transaction is entirely fair to the corporation and its stockholders.
 Delaware law has long held that satisfying the entire fairness standard of review is a two-pronged effort requiring directors to establish that the approved transaction was fair as to both price and process.1

 The contours of entire fairness jurisprudence were left uncertain in the wake of the August 2013 post-trial decision in Trados Inc.2 Shareholders Litigation (73 A.3d 17 (Del.
 Ch.
 2013)), a case in which the court found a $60 million sale of a company was entirely fair to its stockholders despite the fact that common stockholders received no financial consideration in connection with the deal and notwithstanding the court’s determination that the board of directors had employed a fundamentally flawed process in approving the transaction.
 In light of Trados, was the entire fairness standard truly a dual component test?
 Did process really matter at the end of the day?